mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 - A Reaction drive is a rocket.
 Reaction drives are cheaper and smaller than Gravitic Drives, but burn fuel much more quickly and are less efficient.
-- A Solar Sail is large, up to several kilometres across, made of a flex flexible synthetic fabric that has limited self–repair capabilities.
+- A Solar Sail is large, up to several kilometers across, made of a flex flexible synthetic fabric that has limited self–repair capabilities.
     Particles emitted by the sun – the ‘solar wind’ catch the sail and provide a minuscule amount of thrust.
 A ship using a solar sail as